NESCLiC/2019-03-21-Yale/index.md

 If the value is not 'true', 'false', 'null', or a number, please use double quotation marks around the value, unless specified otherwise.
 And run 'make workshop-check' *before* committing to make sure that changes are good.
 {% endcomment %}

-{% comment %}
-For a workshop please delete the following block
-{% endcomment %}

 {% if page.carpentry != site.carpentry %}